 As sociologists and anthropologists, these are the questions that fascinate us.
 And every day, we search for the answers—in the classroom, through our research, and in a variety experiential learning and fieldwork opportunities.
 If you share this curiosity about what it means to be human, and the social and cultural impact of our interactions, we invite you to join us.

 Why Sociology and Anthropology at URI?

-We believe in learning by doing, and we offer you a strong internship and experiential learning program with options for a range of interests.
-Recent examples include internships at the Feinstein Center for a Hunger-Free America and the Rhode Island Attorney General’s Office, and summer fieldwork opportunities in Mexico and Southern Italy.
+We believe in learning by doing.
+That’s why we integrate experiential learning into all our degree programs, with options for a range of interests, including internships at the Feinstein Center for a Hunger-Free America, the Rhode Island Attorney General’s Office, and summer fieldwork opportunities in Mexico and Southern Italy.

 Teaching undergraduates is our priority, and it’s personal.
-With 15 full-time faculty members in the department, you’ll get to know your professors and they’ll get to know you.
-Once you’re in one of our degree programs, your advisor will guide you throughout your program.
-If you’re undecided about your major, we’re here to answer your questions, offering the support you need to make a decision.
+With 13 full-time faculty members in the department, you’ll get to know your professors and they’ll get to know you.
+And if you’re undecided about your major, we’re here to answer your questions, offering the support you need to make a decision.

-You’ll have opportunities to work with some of URI’s biggest thinkers—award-winning faculty researchers, who invite students to work with them on projects such as examining sentencing outcomes of the criminal justice system and how incarceration affects our aging prison population or studying human energetics from an evolutionary perspective by researching energy use in apes.
+You’ll have opportunities to work with some of URI’s biggest thinkers—award-winning faculty researchers, who invite students to work with them on projects such as examining how incarceration affects our aging prison population, or studying human energetics from an evolutionary perspective by researching energy use in apes.

 - URI demographer discusses China’s population decline - Associate Professor of Sociology Melanie Brasher has studied China’s demography for years, and has published widely on China’s demographics.
 In an interview, Brasher analyzed China’s recent population numbers.